flashbots/rbuilder/docs/LOGS_PRIVACY.md

 ### Enabling Error Redaction

-To enable external error redaction, use the `redact_sensitive` feature flag.
+To enable external error redaction, use the `redact-sensitive` feature flag.

 ### Example of Error Redaction